 5. The Marital Deduction and the Marital Deduction Q-TIP TrustThe decedent's gross estate is entitled to deduct all amounts passing to a surviving spouse which qualify for the marital deduction.
 The marital deduction can become extremely complicated, but it represents the most important deduction available to married couples.
 Property which passes to the surviving spouse under the marital deduction escapes taxation on the death of the first spouse, but that property then becomes part of the surviving spouse's estate for estate tax purposes.
 Oftentimes, because the surviving spouse is in a higher tax bracket, property passing under a marital deduction is taxed at a higher rate at the death of the surviving spouse.

-The marital deduction applies to property that is left: (1) outright to a spouse; (2) in trust in which the spouse has the right to withdraw any or all of the property during his or her lifetime; and (3) property which is left in trust for the spouse's life under a Q-TIP ("qualified terminable interest property") trust.
+The marital deduction applies to property that is left: (1) outright to a spouse; (2) in trust in which the spouse has the right to withdraw any or all of the property during their lifetime; and (3) property which is left in trust for the spouse's life under a Q-TIP ("qualified terminable interest property") trust.

 A Q-TIP trust is an exception to the general rule that to qualify for a marital deduction, property must be left outright to the spouse or in trust in which all the principal may be withdrawn by the spouse.
 A Q-TIP trust may qualify for a marital deduction if the spouse is entitled to receive all the trust's income at least annually and during the spouse's lifetime, no person, including the spouse, is permitted to appoint any trust property to anyone other than the spouse.
 The person filing the estate tax return must properly elect to take a marital deduction for the Q-TIP trust.